Deepeshnama/Deepeshnama/README.md

 # Hello, I'm Deepesh Nama 👋

 ## About Me
-I'm a passionate full-stack web developer with a specialization in backend development using Node.js and a knack for frontend development with React.
+I'm a passionate full-stack web developer specializing in backend development using Node.js and have a knack for frontend development with React.
 I'm always eager to learn new technologies and take on challenging projects.

 ## My Projects
 ### [Let's Chat-] https://helpful-tarsier-fd8e00.netlify.app/